metaplex-foundation/developer-hub/src/pages/token-auth-rules/mplx-rule-sets.md

 The Metaplex Foundation manages two Rule Sets for pNFTs.

 ## Metaplex Foundation Rule Set
 This rule set represents the best efforts of finding and blocking programs that do not enforce marketplace royalties.
+This status is periodically checked and any updates are performed to continue comprehensive creator royalty enforcement.

 ### Address:
 **Devnet:** eBJLFYPxJmMGKuFwpDWkzxZeUrad92kZRC5BJLpzyT9